cozy/cozy-docs/src/documents/en/hack/getting-started/first-app.html.md

 NB: the source code for this step can be found [here](https://github.com/cozy/cozy-tutorial/tree/step-2).

 For the step 2, we are going to use a list stored in memory on the server and render it within a template.
 We are going to use Jade as a template engine.
-If you don't master Jade, you will find it is not difficult to read and write it.
+Even if you don't master Jade, you will find it is not difficult to read and write it.

 First, install jade:
 ```bash